dkolyshev/aistocks/README.md

 - [x] The `Report File Name` field is configurable.
 - [x] The `Report Title` field is configurable.
 - [x] The `Author Name` field is configurable.
-- [x] Instead of an API, the app uses the `extended-data.csv` - it's an extended version of the `data.csv` with added columns "Exchange" and "Target Price" that are missing in the original `data.csv`.
+- [x] Instead of an API, the app uses the provided CSV file as a source of the data (`extended-data.csv` or `data.csv`, based on the user's choice).
 - [x] The `Number of Stocks` field is configurable.
 - [x] The `PDF Cover Image` is configurable.
 - [x] The `Article Image` field is configurable.